- Home

 How children understand cancer

-Children’s understanding of illness and their reactions to news of a cancer diagnosis will vary depending on their age, temperament and family experiences.
+Children’s understanding of illness and their reactions to news of a cancer diagnosis will vary depending on their age, personality and family experiences.
 You may find that siblings, even of similar ages, respond differently.

 We give an overview of children’s possible reactions at different ages, which might help you work out how best to support them.